0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 ## Batching

-To reduce the load on the blockchain, transactions are firstly aggregated into batches by the `batch_producer`, not directly into `Block`s.
+To reduce the load on the blockchain, transactions are firstly aggregated into batches by the batch producer, not directly into `Block`s.
 Batch producing is highly parallelizable.

-The purpose of this shceme is to produce a single proof attesting to the validity of some number of transactions which is done by recursively verifying each transaction proof in the Miden VM.
+The purpose of this scheme is to produce a single proof attesting to the validity of some number of transactions which is done by recursively verifying each transaction proof in the Miden VM.

 <p style="text-align: center;">
     <img src="../img/architecture/blockchain/batching.png" style="width:50%;" alt="Account diagram"/>
 </p>

-The batch producer processes each transaction proof sequentially and verifies the proofs against the initial and final state root of the accounts affected.
-If several transactions in the same batch affect one single account, the correct ordering must be ensured.
+The batch producer processes each transaction proof sequentially and verifies the proofs against the initial and final state roots of the affected accounts.
+If several transactions in the same batch affect one single account, the correct ordering must be enforced.

 Also the batch producer takes care to erase ephemeral notes if creation and consumption of this note happens to be in the same `Block`.
 As an example, there might be two transactions in a batch, `A` and `B`.